bgonzalezbustamante/academic-kickstart/Netlify/content/authors/mastete/_index.md

   url: "https://fae.usach.cl/"

 # Short bio (displayed in user profile at end of posts)
-bio: Research Assistant in the Department of Public Administration and Policy at the Universidad de Santiago de Chile.
+bio: Research Assistant in the Management and Public Policies Department at the Faculty of Administration and Economics at the Universidad de Santiago de Chile.

 interests:
 ## -